WebOrigami/docs/src/content/language/tutorial.md

 As you've seen, the top-level keys in `teamData.yaml` are numbers, like `0` for the first person, so at the moment the `team` area pages are identified with numbers too.
 But in your final website tree, you'd like the keys in the `team` area to include the person's name, like `Alice.html`.

 So you want to transform both the keys and values of the team data.
-You can do this with an expanded form of the `@map` function.
+You can do this with an expanded form of the `map` function.

 <span class="tutorialStep"></span> **Try it:** In `site.ori`, update the `team` formula so that the second parameter is a set of options in `{ }` curly braces.
 Turn the existing `person.ori` reference into a `valueMap` option.